RayhanalKavey/NutriFoodie-HTML-CSS-Responsive-Project/content.md

 **Your daily dose of health in 3 simple steps**

-Stop wasting time and tell us your diet plan: Never waste time to think about nutritious food for your diet plan.
-Just tell us your, diet plan and we will make sure you will get all the nutrients and vitamins you need weekly.
+Stop wasting time and tell us your diet plan: Never waste time thinking about nutritious food for your diet plan.
+Just tell us your diet plan and we will make sure you will get all the nutrients and vitamins you need weekly.

 Approve your weekly meal plan: Approve the meal plan weekly according to your diet plan.
 But no worries you can change your diet plan at any time and start your new week.
-You can choose your own ingredients too to make your own plan.
+You can choose your ingredients too to make your plan.

-Receive meals at convenient time: Your meals will cooked daily and deliver to your door whenever suits best for you.
-You can remake delivery schedule and address at any time.
+Receive meals at a convenient time: Your meals will be cooked daily and delivered to your door whenever suits best for you.
+You can remake the delivery schedule and address at any time.

 ### Nutritive Foodie works with any diet

 Vegetables: Vegetables make up the largest portion on the plate, which is 40 percent.
-They contain minerals, vitamins and fiber.
+They contain minerals, vitamins, and fiber.
 Protein: Proteins make up 20 percent of the plate.
 Grains: Grains comprise 30 percent of the plate and consist of complex carbs and vitamins.
-Fruit: Fruits make up 10 percent of the plate, which provide fiber and vitamins.
+Fruit: Fruits make up 10 percent of the plate, and provide fiber and vitamins.
 Dairy: A small amount of dairy in a glass (e.g., milk) or a cup (e.g., yogurt) is incorporated into the diet.

 1. Low-carb